Gujarati Mix Kathol (Jain)

 A bowl of mix kathol served with basmati rice on the side.

-This Gujarati style mix kathol recipe is protein-packed, healthy and delicious curry made with a combination of 4 beans, cooked in thick tomato gravy.
+This Gujarati-style mix kathol is a protein-packed, healthy, and delicious curry made with a combination of four different beans, all simmered in a thick, flavorful tomato gravy.
+It makes a hearty and comforting meal when served with hot steamed basmati rice or rotis.

 Kanan